eq19/maps/addition/spin2/README.md

 11 23 2 1 1 23 ◄--- 9th prime √
 ```

 You may learn that sets of algebraic objects has a multilinear relationship related to a vector space called _[tensor](https://en.wikipedia.org/wiki/Tensor)_.

-## Residual objects

 Tensors may map between different objects such as vectors, scalars, and even other tensors.

 ```note
 Tensors are multi-dimensional arrays with a uniform type (e.g. int32, float32) and a shape.
 Shapes consist of a rank and a list of dimensions and may be static (i.e. fully known and fixed) or varying degrees of dynamic.
 See these references: